Our Teachers

 Linda Scherz

-Linda started weaving in1987.
-Her interest expanded to designing, teaching, exhibitions and juried shows.
-Linda enjoys working with a variety of materials, including reed, waxed linen, beads and more.
-She is mostly self-taught.
-She is known for her intricate patterns, eye for color and incorporating different materials in her designs.
-She has won several awards for her baskets.
-Linda teaches her designs throughout the US.
-She enjoys sharing her basketry knowledge and experience with her students and to see their progress.
+Linda started weaving baskets in the fall of 1987 shortly after moving to Northern NY.
+Her interest in weaving quickly expanded to designing, teaching, exhibitions, and juried shows.
+Linda enjoys working with a variety of materials, including reed, bark that she harvests, waxed linen, beads, and other materials.
+While much was self-taught, she has attended conferences to learn other techniques and to work with other materials.
+Known for her intricate patterns, eye for color, and incorporating different materials in her designs keeps it exciting for her.
+Through the years she has won several awards for her baskets.
+Linda teaches her designs throughout the United States for various guilds, conferences, art centers and organizations.
+She enjoys sharing her basketry knowledge and experience with her students as it’s rewarding to see their progress and excitement with what they have learned and made.
+You can see more on her website. www.AdirondackBasketry.com

 A Note About Tools!